Kristian Clarke

 Kristian David Charles Clarke (born 6 March 2001) is a New Zealand cricketer who has played first-class cricket for Northern Districts since the 2021–22 season.
+In January 2026 he played his first match for New Zealand in a One Day International against India in Vadodara.

 Clarke was born in Te Awamutu in Waikato.
 A medium-fast bowler and useful lower-order batsman, he has played Hawke Cup cricket for Waikato Valley since 2016–17.
 He was a member of the New Zealand team that competed in the 2020 Under-19 Cricket World Cup; he won the player of the match award in the match against West Indies Under-19 when he took 4 for 25 and made 46 not out to take New Zealand by a narrow victory into the semi-finals.

 Clarke made his first-class debut in the 2021–22 Plunket Shield, scoring 63 not out and 11 not out and taking three wickets.
 His best first-class bowling figures are 6 for 45 against Auckland in the 2023–24 Plunket Shield.
 His best one-day figures are 5 for 67 against Wellington in the 2023–24 Ford Trophy.
 He was the leading wicket-taker in the 2023–24 Ford Trophy, with 18 wickets.

+In June 2026, he joined Gloucestershire for two County Championship matches.